 The short version is that I’ve found a diet based on ethically-sourced animal products to actually be more aligned with my core values.
 And the improvements to my mood and energy levels much more conducive to a life of deep practice than vegetarianism ever was.

-My study of ancestral health principles has inspired me to make a career of helping others along their own path to well being.
-So I’ve enrolled in Chris Kresser’s ADAPT functional health coaching program, which began in mid-June, 2019.
+My study of ancestral health principles has inspired me to help others along their own path to well being.
+To that end, I enrolled in Chris Kresser’s ADAPT functional health coaching program in June, 2019.

 Yoga and Meditation